droglenc/NCMTH107/resources/Syllabus-Current.md

 You will be asked to leave class if your behavior is disrespectful of others.

-Finally, note that the College's Academic Integrity Statement & Policy will be followed in this course.
-Please make sure that you are familiar with its content (under the "Academic Integrity Statement & Policy" tab [on this page](https://my.northland.edu/student-policies/academic-policies/){:target="_blank"}).
+Finally, note that the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"} will be followed in this course.
+Please make sure that you are familiar with its content.

 ----